-will help explain these processes to you and must help you file a grievance, an appeal, or to request a State Hearing.
-Madera County Department of Behavioral Health Services can also help you decide if you qualify for what's called an "expedited appeal" process, which means it will be reviewed more quickly because your health, mental health, and/or stability are at risk.
+Your mental health plan will help explain these processes to you and must help you file a grievance, an appeal, or to request a State Fair Hearing.
+The mental health plan can also help you decide if you qualify for what's called an "expedited appeal" process, which means it will be reviewed more quickly because your health, mental health, and/or stability are at risk.
 You may also authorize another person to act on your behalf, including your specialty mental health provider or advocate.

-If you would like help, call (559) 673-3508 or toll free at (888) 275-9779.
-Madera County Department of Behavioral Health Services must give you reasonable assistance in completing forms and other procedural steps related to a grievance or appeal.
+If you would like help, call toll free at 1(888) 275-9779.
+Your mental health plan must give you reasonable assistance in completing forms and other procedural steps related to a grievance or appeal.
 This includes, but is not limited to, providing interpreter services and toll-free numbers with TTY/TDD and interpreter capability.